-- Navigate back to the homepage and click Apply for a loan.
+- Navigate back to the homepage and choose Apply now.

 - Work your way through the application, confirming your personal and financial details, and submit for review.
 A loan officer should contact you within three days.

 San Diego County Credit Union reviews and complaints

 SDCCU has been accredited by the Better Business Bureau (BBB) since 1995 and has an A+ rating as of April 2021 for answering 70 customer complaints over the past three years.
 But the lender earned 1 out of 5 stars from its 18 reviewers, with most complaining about poor in-branch customer service.
 The only two reviews concerning mortgage loans are from 2018.

 Customer reviews on other forums are mixed.
 Some customers report issues with communication, online payments and customer service.
 But others praise this lender for its great rates and easy approvals, along with its excellent customer service at branches.